Guide written by:

-Forest Stewardship Council (FSC) and Pan European Forest Certification (PEFC) labels ensure that the wood species you choose follows sustainable forestry practices.
+Forest Stewardship Council (FSC) and Pan European Forest Certification (PEFC) labels ensure that the wood you choose has been sourced from a supplier that follows sustainable forestry practices.

-It’s worth noting that, as wooden swings can be used alone, they rarely come with cushions.
-This doesn’t stop you from adding one yourself if you’re looking for more comfort.
+It’s worth noting that as wooden swings can be used alone, they rarely come with cushions.
+But this doesn’t stop you from adding some yourself if you’re looking for more comfort!

 Steel swing seats